-- 1. In the navigation bar, select Policy. - 2.
-In the Policy tree, expand the Firewalls node. - 3.
-Double-click the firewall on which you want to configure SmartFilter policy. - In the tree, click Offbox.
+- In the Policy tree, expand the Firewalls node. - Double-click the firewall on which you want to configure SmartFilter policy. - In the tree, click Offbox.
 The Offbox area is displayed. - In the SmartFilter area, under Management source, click Control Center. - In the Settings field, click Add.
 The SmartFilter Settings window is displayed.